mahuntington/panpsychism/unit_01/w02d04/homework/README_memory.md

 <hr>

 - `checkForMatch()`
+	- write the code for this function _inside_ the `setTimeout`!
+The setTimeout is there to delay the disappearance of the cards.
 	- this should retrieve the data-value of the two clicked tiles
 	- if they are a match
 		- the 'clicked' class should be removed from the tiles
-		- the click event should be turned off for those tiles
+		- the 'found' class should be added to the tiles
 		- should check for a win
 	- if no match is found
 		- the text of the clicked cards should be set back to empty
-		- the found and clicked classes should both be removed
+		- the clicked class should be removed
-		- BONUS: use setTimeout to keep your cards showing for a hot moment.

 **Commit 5** <br>
 <hr>